antonioacsj/hush/README.md

 - `blockSize`: Defines the size of the chunks the file will be split into for hashing.
 - `bufferSize`: Defines the size of the buffer the file will be read into.
-- `workers`: Defines the amount of workers to parallelize .
+- `workers`: Defines the amount of workers to parallelize.
+- `numcpus`: Defines the amount of cpus to use.

 ### Example Usage